Doctors Tried To Lower $148K Cancer Drug Cost; Makers Tripled Its Price - Slashdot

 Re: (Score:2)

+Often, they only come in after grant funded research finds a promising drug.
+The grant funded failures are on the public dime.

+That's not to say that there is no risk to the company.
+Not all promising drugs pan out, but it's not as if they take all of the burden on.

 And when true drug price controls...
-(Score:4, Interesting)
+(Score:5, Interesting)

 Re: (Score:2)